Alan Watts: Christian priest and afterwards

 Watts left formal Zen training in New York because the method of the teacher did not suit him.
 He was not ordained as a Zen monk, but he felt a need to find a vocational outlet for his philosophical inclinations.
 He entered Seabury-Western Theological Seminary, an Episcopal (Anglican) school in Evanston, Illinois, where he studied Christian scriptures, theology, and church history.
 He attempted to work out a blend of contemporary Christian worship, mystical Christianity, and Asian philosophy.

-Watts was awarded a master's degree in theology for his thesis, which he published as a popular edition under the title Behold the Spirit: A Study in the Necessity of Mystical Religion in 1947.
+Watts was ordained an Episcopalian priest on Ascension Day 1945, which he justified by writing it was the only occupation in which he could "begin to fit".
+He struggled to find Christian authority for his Buddhist beliefs, resulting in his 1947 book Behold the Spirit: A Study in the Necessity of Mystical Religion which resulted in him being awarded a master's degree in theology.

+Watts believed that marriage did not fit his non-monogamous nature.
+As this became increasingly manifest, his wife Eleanor sued for annulment on grounds that Watts "contracted a monogamous marriage under false pretenses".
+Watts responded to his Bishop's "letter of inquiry" about the matter with a letter of resignation as a priest in August 1950.

-He later published Myth & Ritual in Christianity (1953), an eisegesis of Christian traditions that made use of his knowledge of Asian philosophy and religion to provide insight into medieval Roman Catholic mythology, mysticism, and ritual, which he lamented had provided meaning that had been lost in the development of modern Christian practices.
+Watts later published Myth & Ritual in Christianity (1953), an eisegesis of Christian traditions that made use of his knowledge of Asian philosophy and religion to provide insight into medieval Roman Catholic mythology, mysticism, and ritual, which he lamented had provided meaning that had been lost in the development of modern Christian practices.